 - Mitigating potential risk

-- Keeping a team on the same page with effective communication
+- Keeping the team on the same page with effective communication

 Whether you’re hiring a project manager or want to become one yourself, these qualities are a must to succeed: